Western Gas Partners LP: Another MLP Winner For 2017

 But this outlook may change.
 Anadarko Petroleum recently sold 195,000 net acres in north-central Pennsylvania that flow about 470 million cubic feet of natural gas per day from the Marcellus Shale.

-This $1.24 billion transaction give Anadarko Petroleum more financial firepower to develop its core assets-a boon for Western Gas Partners' gathering and processing operations in the Niobrara Shale and Permian Basin.
+This $1.24-billion transaction gives Anadarko Petroleum more financial firepower to develop its core assets - a boon for Western Gas Partners' gathering and processing operations in the Niobrara Shale and Permian Basin.

 Recent media reports also suggest that the upstream operator has placed its acreage in the Eagle Ford Shale on the sales block, a transaction that could lead to increased drilling activity and throughput volumes on Western Gas Partners' systems in the region.